 - 1. Use basic tools of fitting, carpentry and sheet metal fabrication. - 2.
-Fabricate simple carpentry joints. - 3.
+Experience in the fabrication of simple carpentry joints. - 3.
 Develop skill to make simple fitting joints. - 4.
-Create simple shapes of sheet material. - 5.
+Train to make simple shapes of sheet material. - 5.
 Distinguish hand forging and drop forging operation.

-DEPARTMENT OF MANUFACTURING ENGINEERING VISION
+DEPARTMENT OF MANUFACTURING ENGINEERING

+VISION

-To prepare students to be life-long learners and global citizens with successful careers in design, research, development, and management of systems in manufacturing and service organizations.
+To prepare students to be life-long learners and global citizens with successful careers in design, research, development, and management of systems in manufacturing and service organizations